A Lagrangian Particle-Based Numerical Model for Surfactant-Laden Droplets at Macroscales: Results

 In contrast, the largest droplets are concentrated at the top of the cloud (Fig.~\ref{actmap}).
 Hence, our results indicate that ``new'' droplets are activated at the bottom, and then they grow moving up the cloud.
 In a sense, there is a circulation of droplet through an activation and growth process from the bottom of the cloud towards the top.

-If ``radius activated'' droplets were to be identified by checking whether their radius exceeds the value of critical radius for the K\"ohler curve [Eq.~(\ref{koehler})] instead of using the critical supersaturation as the threshold, the increase with a growing surfactant concentration becomes smaller (Fig.~\ref{actrw}).
+If ``radius activated'' droplets were to be identified by checking whether their radius exceeds the critical value for the K\"ohler curve [Eq.~(\ref{koehler})] instead of using the critical supersaturation as the threshold, the increase with a growing surfactant concentration becomes smaller (Fig.~\ref{actrw}).

 This is due to the fact that the critical radius is also exceeded by droplets that were activated a long time ago, while critical supersaturation is exceeded usually only once, when the actual activation happens.
-Therefore the absolute concentration is larger when the critical radius is exceeded, because it also takes into account the ``old '' cloud droplets, while when the critical supersaturation is exceeded, only the ``new'' cloud droplets are considered.
+Therefore, the absolute concentration is larger when the critical radius is exceeded, because it also takes into account the ``old '' cloud droplets, while when the critical supersaturation is exceeded, only the ``new'' cloud droplets are considered.
 Hence, the relative increase with growing surfactant concentration is bigger in the latter case.
 We have also checked that the absolute differences in the number of droplets for these two cases are of the same order of magnitude, which further confirms our conclusions.
 However, the Smagorinsky scheme produces more `radius activated'' droplets than the ILES scheme, which is opposite to the case of ``supersaturation'' activated droplets in Fig.~\ref{actRH}; the `Smagorinsky + SGS' scheme still produces the smallest amount of droplets for both measures.

 The concentration of cloud droplets remains almost identical as in the case of the droplets with radius exceeding the critical radius, because activated droplets are converted into cloud droplets (Fig.~\ref{cloud}).
 There is also a decrease of aerosol concentration as surfactant concentration increases (Fig.~\ref{cloud}, lower panel).